Archdiocese of Taunggyi

-The Archdiocese of Taunggyi (Archidioecesis Taunggyiensis) is a particular church of the Roman Catholic Church located in the Shan State of Myanmar.
+The Archdiocese of Taunggyi (Archidioecesis Taunggyiensis) is a Latin Catholic archdiocese of the Catholic Church located in the Shan State of Myanmar.
 The dioceses of Kengtung, Loikaw, Pekhon and Taungngu are suffragans of the archdiocese.
 The cathedral of the archdiocese is St. Joseph's Cathedral in Taunggyi.

 The diocese of Taunggyi was created on March 21, 1961, by splitting from the diocese of Taungoo, and was a suffragan of the Archdiocese of Yangon.
 When the diocese was elevated to become an archdiocese and metropolitan see on January 17, 1998, Kentung (from Mandalay) and Loikaw and Taungoo (from Yangon) were assigned to the new ecclesiastical province.
 The Diocese of Pekhon was created on December 15, 2005, by splitting off the southern part of the archdiocese.

 After the split, the archdiocese has 7,350 Catholics out of a total population of 1.5 million.
 It is subdivided into 12 parishes, and has a total number of 25 priests.
 It covers an area of 26,850 km2.